-Positions of the wetland boundary were determined through observation of changes in slope, vegetation changes, variations in soil characteristics, and evidence of hydrology.
+Positions of the wetland boundary was determined through observation of changes in slope, vegetation changes, variations in soil characteristics, and evidence of hydrology.
 To mark points on the wetland boundary, pieces of plastic flagging tape marked with an identification number and tied to trees and shrubs at intervals of 20 to 40 feet.
-The positions of the flags were located by a professional surveyor and shown on the attached existing conditions survey under Appendix A.
+The positions of the flags were located by a professional surveyor and shown on the attached existing conditions survey under Appendix A showing the delineated wetland on Survey Sheet 5 of 5.

 The wetland indicator categories of the dominant plants, which are those listed by Reed (1988, 1996), were used to determine whether the vegetation is hydrophytic.
 Sample plot data is presented in Appendix B, Wetland Determination Summary Forms.
-Photographs of the wetland are presented in Appendix C.
+Photographs of the wetland is presented in Appendix C.